info-201a-sp20/final-project-sylvisyl/README.md

  - **What zip codes have the most/least number of sales?**

- This can be answered by the king county house sale data and by grouping the zip codes and sum up the number of houses each location sale
+ This can be answered by the king county house sale data and by grouping the zip codes and sum up the number of houses each location sale.

  - **what the average square foot of houses purchases are?**